- How accurate is this AI image detector?

 - Several types of real images can trigger AI detection signals: heavily filtered or HDR photos, computational photography images (iPhone Night Mode, Google HDR+), screenshots, social media re-uploads (Instagram, Facebook, WhatsApp strip EXIF data), stock photos with heavy retouching, or AI-upscaled photos.
 The tool includes smart context detection for these scenarios and shows exactly which signals fired so you can make your own informed judgment.

 - Error Level Analysis (ELA) is a forensic technique that re-saves an image at a known JPEG quality and measures pixel-level differences between the original and re-compressed version.
-Real photographs show varied error levels across different regions because different parts of the scene have different textures and detail.
-AI-generated images show abnormally uniform error patterns because every pixel was generated simultaneously by the neural network rather than captured by a physical sensor.
+Real photographs show varied error levels across regions because different parts of the scene have different textures and detail.
+Generated images show abnormally uniform error patterns because every pixel was produced simultaneously by a neural network rather than captured by a physical sensor.

 - How does frequency analysis detect AI-generated images?